lmullen/lincolnmullen.com/_posts/2010-04-29-digital-humanities-is-a-spectrum.markdown

 ---
 layout: post
-title: "Digital Humanities Is a Spectrum; or, We're All Digital Humanists Now"
+title: "Digital Humanities Is a Spectrum; or, We&#8217;re All Digital Humanists Now"
 category: essays
 introduction: "This text was originally published at the Backward Glance."
 ---